‘Several’ at Maryland State House test positive for coronavirus

 Every lawmaker in the General Assembly has been offered the coronavirus vaccine, and all but 10 of the 141 members of the House of Delegates have been vaccinated.
 Ferguson has declined to say how many senators were vaccinated.

-Sen. Jason C. Gallion (R-Harford) has questioned the reliability of the rapid tests, saying he had a false positive result a few weeks ago and suggesting that the Senate scrap them.
+Sen. Jason C. Gallion (R-Harford) has questioned the reliability of the rapid tests, saying he had a false-positive result a few weeks ago and suggesting that the Senate scrap them.

-Ferguson said the rapid tests are key part of the Senate surveillance program and have worked well the first 40 days of session.
+Ferguson said the rapid tests are key part of the Senate surveillance program and have worked well during the first 40 days of session.

 He ended Tuesday’s session reminding senators to wear their masks “above their nose and below their chin,” and to wash their hands.
 “The little things matter the most,” he said.
 “The key is risk mitigation.”